alan-turing-institute/dce-community/README.md

 Welcome to community repository for the Alan Turing [Data-Centric Engineering](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering)📊 Here, you will find the programme and related documentation from our community.

+**The DCE community aims at expanding an open, inclusive and empowering network of affiliated members around data-centric engineering**

 🎯Background
 ---